General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - A giraffe (they’re the tallest animal and can develop as much as practically six metres tall!)

-Take a look at our full younger youngsters’s household pub quiz query’s and answers
+Take a look at our full younger kids’s household pub quiz query’s and answers

 Literature quiz questions and answers